Mission

 But there’s an alternative: a breakthrough loop.
 One driven by the psychological impact of political positives, and the political impact of psychological positives.

-This is complex and challenging work – made all the more so by the urgency of so many of the issues we face.
+It’s complex and challenging work – made all the more so by the urgency of so many of the issues we face.
 None of us has all the answers.
 But now more than ever, we need to hold these questions together.

 And the more of us there are who are asking these questions, the more chance we have of finding answers – and of building the kind of community and movement that can live those answers out.

-Which is why you’re warmly invited to join the Larger Us community to find others who are also holding these questions in their lives and work.
+Which is why you’re invited to join the Larger Us community to find others who are also holding these questions in their lives and work.

 Sign up and download report on kindle